Welcome to read the case study on how UI design for PassFold app was created

-In our previous case study we have told you about the process of creating UI design for PassFold project by Tubik Studio designer Tamara.
-As we mentioned in the story, one of the important elements influencing on UI solutions was the logo created by the other Tubik Studio designer Arthur Avakyan.
+In our previous case study, we have told you about the process of creating UI design for PassFold project by Tubik Studio designer Tamara.
+As we mentioned in the story, one of the important elements influencing UI solutions was the logo created by the other Tubik Studio designer Arthur Avakyan.
 Earlier we have already told you about all the stages of logo creation process for Ribbet and Tubik logos which were accomplished by Arthur.
-And today we have decided to support this set with one more bright story about logo for PassFold project.
+And today we have decided to support this set with one more bright story about the logo for the PassFold project.

-Arthur Avakyan working on PassFold logo
+Arthur Avakyan working on the PassFold logo

 Logo design for a mobile application for tickets (passes) storage and management.

 As it was mentioned in the task, PassFold is the application for storage and management of tickets and passes bought online.
 Therefore, it was totally predictable and logical that customers wanted if possible to see the logo which would somehow feature this idea, preferably through visual connection with the shape of a ticket.
 Also, the customer and the designer agreed upon the direction trying a combination of this shape with the P letter as the initial letter of the application name.
 So, these preferences and wishes were the starting point for the designer in this case of logo design.

 As usual, the first stage of the process included the research of logos in this sphere of activity and business in order to avoid repetitions and feel the trends.
 The first variants included pencil sketches showing the process of creative search.

 As you can see, the variants show different combinations of the capital letter P and a ticket in vertical and horizontal placement.
 Even in the first sketches, the designer tried using colors so that the customer could imagine how it works.
 There were used the basic colors such as red, green and blue as well as some black-and-white versions.